gsajko/blog/content/projects/part2_filtering_out.md

 - tweet is deleted.

 Almost 20% tweets were deleted! - I guess December 2020 was time, when people regretted posting things.
-It changed over time - right now it's about 10% deleted tweets.
+It changed over time - right now it's less than 10% deleted tweets.
 It seem high but I don't think it's surprising

-- I delete often, within 10 minutes of posting (noticed spelling error or something like that)
+- I delete often, within 10 minutes of posting (noticed spelling error or something like that; reweet something, then cancel reweet and do a quote tweet)
 - there are accounts, that have automatic purge script setup, and they delete tweets older than week / month.